testcontainers/testcontainers-java/docs/ci/ci.md

 ## CircleCI 2.0

-Your CircleCI configuration should use dedicated VM for testcontainers to work.
-You can achieve this by specifying the executor type in you `.circleci/config.yml` to use `machine` instead of default `docker` ( see [Choosing an Executor Type](https://circleci.com/docs/2.0/executor-types/) for more info ).
+Your CircleCI configuration should use a dedicated VM for testcontainers to work.
+You can achieve this by specifying the executor type in your `.circleci/config.yml` to be `machine` instead of the default `docker` executor ( see [Choosing an Executor Type](https://circleci.com/docs/2.0/executor-types/) for more info ).

-Here is a sample of CircleCI configuration that does a checkout of a project and runs maven:
+Here is a sample CircleCI configuration that does a checkout of a project and runs maven:

 ```yml
 # Check https://circleci.com/docs/2.0/language-java/ for more details